 How to Understand That It Is Time to Switch to Another Team

-Someone will say that it’s time to change the development team right away when you see that the current performers are not coping with it.
-Someone may advise not to rush and optimize the technical assignment, as well as instruct the team once again.
+Someone will say that it’s time to change the software development company right away when you see that the current performers are not coping with it.
+Someone may advise not to rush and optimize the technical assignment, as well as instruct the team composition once again.

 Finally, the main question is, “Is your problem a misunderstanding with the current performer?
 Or maybe, is it the absence of their ability to deal with your project or parts of it?”
 The second case can be the starting point in your team transformation or replacement.

 Switching between teams requires the same thorough approach as preparing a project from scratch.
-It is even more complicated because you have to hire a new development team to complete something for the already existing model and add new features, which could be a headache.
-Thus, do it smoothly and carefully in three steps.
+It is even more complicated because you have to hire a new dedicated software development team to complete something for the already existing model and add new features, which could be a headache.
+Thus, change development teams smoothly and carefully in three steps.

-Many startups who have had experience with mid-project switching took these three main points, which led them to success.
+Many startups who have had experience with mid sprint switching took these three main points, which led them to success.

 Whatever one may say, keep on coordinating the completion of some small functions with your previous staff.
 This will save time for new developers (and your money, accordingly).
 In the end, you can always instruct a new performer to re-write some parts of the code if the old one turns out to be of poor quality.